On complete classes of valuated matroids: Introduction

 The value $f(X)$ is the maximum weight of a matching in $G$ whose endpoints in $V\cup W$ are $X\cup W$, and the endpoints in $U$ form a basis in $\M$.
+For $W= \emptyset$, the function $f$ is called an \emph{R-induced} valuated matroid.

+Observe that every R-minor function $f$ on $V$ arises as a (valuated) \emph{contraction} of an R-induced function $g$ on $V \cup W$, i.e. $f(X) = g(X \cup W)$. \end{definition}

-For $W= \emptyset$, the function $f$ is called an \emph{R-induced} valuated matroid. \end{definition} This concept naturally extends to valuated generalized matroids: the endpoints in $U$ should not form a basis but a set in a \emph{generalized matroid.}\footnote{These are defined as the effective domain of a $\{0,-\infty\}$-valued valuated generalized matroid, see Section~\ref{sec:valuated+generalized+matroids}.
+This concept naturally extends to valuated generalized matroids: the endpoints in $U$ should not form a basis but a set in a \emph{generalized matroid.}\footnote{These are defined as the effective domain of a $\{0,-\infty\}$-valued valuated generalized matroid, see Section~\ref{sec:valuated+generalized+matroids}.
 The canonical examples are independent sets of matroids.} In 2003, Frank~\cite{lecture,problemSheet} asked if all valuated matroids arise as \emph{R-induced} valuated matroids.
 The corresponding version of this conjecture for valuated generalized matroids has been recently disproved by Garg et al.~\cite{garg2020approximatingNSW,nswRado}, in which they observed that valuated (generalized) matroids are closed under contraction, whereas R-induced valuated (generalized) matroids are not.

 Noting that R-minor valuated matroids are precisely the contractions of R-induced valuated matroids, this suggests a natural refinement of the original conjecture: \begin{quote}\emph{Do all valuated matroids arise as R-minor valuated matroids?} \end{quote} A variant of this conjecture on valuated generalized matroids was proposed in \cite{garg2020approximatingNSW}.
-The main contributions of this paper are {\em (i)} showing that R-minor valuated matroids form a \emph{complete class} of valuated matroids closed under several fundamental operations, yet {\em (ii)} not all valuated matroids arise in this form, disproving the above conjecture.
+The main contributions of this paper are {\em (i)} showing that R-minor valuated matroids form a \emph{complete class} of valuated matroids, a family closed under several fundamental operations, yet {\em (ii)} not all valuated matroids arise in this form, disproving the above conjecture.
 We then derive implications for gross substitute valuations and for Lorentzian polynomials.